Audio/MIDI multitrack recording software

 7. External MIDI Instruments, can be either an external hardware synth, a synth on your soundcard, or a software emulation of such a device.

-8. AU Instrument Plugins, an AU Plugin that can convert MIDI to audio.
+8. AU Instrument Plugins, AU plugins that can convert MIDI to audio.

-9. CLAP Instrument Plugins, a CLAP Plugin that can convert MIDI to audio.
+9. CLAP Instrument Plugins, CLAP plugins that can convert MIDI to audio.

-10. VST Instrument Plugins, a VST Plugin that can convert MIDI to audio.
+10. VST Instrument Plugins, VST plugins that can convert MIDI to audio.

 Instrument Slot